-There are two parent surveys to complete; we ask that you complete them both in a timely manner and before your meeting with your counselor this spring.
+There is a parent surveys to complete; we ask that you complete it in a timely manner.
+On April 1st we will open the 2nd parent questionnaire that you should complete at least 48 hours before your spring meeting with your counselor.